geneing/ForwardTacotron/README.md

 does not use any attention.
 Hence, the required memory grows linearly with text size, which makes it possible to synthesize large articles at once.

-## UPDATE (29.04.2020)
+## UPDATE (08.07.2020)
-1. Models now use phonemes, which improves audio quality and reduces pronunciation errors.
-2. Training is now running on a train / val split and can be monitored with tensorboard (see example at the bottom).
-3. Additional monitoring for WaveRNN that helps to cherry-pick the model.
+Model is now compatible with [MelGAN](https://github.com/seungwonpark/melgan).
+Check out out our [Colab Notebook](https://colab.research.google.com/github/as-ideas/ForwardTacotron/blob/master/notebooks/synthesize.ipynb)
+.

 ## 🔈 Samples